Ibrutinib is also known as Imbruvica®. It is used to treat some types of lymphoma and leukaemia.

 You will see a doctor or nurse before you have treatment.
 They will ask you how you have been feeling.
 If your blood results are okay, the pharmacist will prepare your treatment.
 Your nurse will tell you when your treatment is likely to be ready.

-The nurse or pharmacist will give you the ibrutinib capsules to take home.
+The nurse or pharmacist will give you the ibrutinib tablets to take home.
 Always take them exactly as explained.
 This is important to make sure they work as well as possible for you.
-You may be given capsules of different strengths.
+You may be given tablets of different strengths.

 You usually keep taking ibrutinib every day for as long as it keeps the cancer under control.

 You take ibrutinib once a day.
-Try and take the capsules at the same time each day.
-Swallow the capsules whole with a glass of water.
-They should not be chewed, opened or crushed.
+Try and take the tablets at the same time each day.
+Swallow the tablets whole with a glass of water.
+They should not be chewed or crushed.

 Always take ibrutinib exactly as your nurse or pharmacist explained.
 This is important to make sure it works as well as possible for you.